 Growing and Going

-NCF continues to go into the community working with local organizations like the Thurman Brisben Homeless Shelter, Rebuilding Together and Adult Basic Education.
-NCF also has its own mercy ministries such as the Food Pantry, tutoring children in the Hazel Hill community, Open Hand’s Summer Youth Worker's Program hiring youth ages 16-18, and meeting emergency mercy needs of those in community.
-Some of NCF’s community outreaches are Vacation Bible School, Post Boomers meetings, Highest Praise concerts, and fun social events.
-Beyond the community of Fredericksburg, NCF has supported mission trips to Mississippi, Alabama, Chattanooga, Manipur, India, Peru, New Orleans, Yakama, Washington and in 2012 to Dalton, Georgia.
+NCF continues to go into the community working with local organizations like the Thurman Brisben Homeless Shelter, Rebuilding Together, the Hazel Hill Community Center, and the Hughes Home.
+NCF continues to provide food and clothing to the needy and has its own 501C3 called Open Hand of Fredericksburg.
+This nonprofit ministry has Alisha Henley as its executive director.
+Anedra Logan teaches Life Skills for the city’s Stars program and Alisha hires youth ages 16-18 in the summer through its GRAD program.
+Some of NCF’s community outreaches are Vacation Bible School, Classical Conversations, Highest Praise concerts, and fun social events.
+Beyond the community of Fredericksburg, NCF has supported mission trips to Mississippi, Alabama, Chattanooga, Manipur, India, Peru, New Orleans, Yakama, Washington, Georgia, and recently Belize in 2014.

 Back to the Future